aces/Loris/modules/media/README.md

 uploaded for it.

 Uploaded files are displayed in the browse tab.
-Each entry has a link to download the file and a link to the timepoint the the file was uploaded to.
+Each entry has a link to download the file itself and a link to the timepoint the file was uploaded for.